Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/show-reassigned-variables-in-visual-studio.md

     - C-Sharp
 ---

-There is a really neat new feature in Visual Studio 2022, which is off by default.
+There is a really neat new feature in Visual Studio 2022, which is switched off by default.
 So, I thought I’d tell you about it to encourage you to switch it on.
 The feature will highlight variables that get reassigned by underlining them in the editor.

-When you enable this feature, variables that are assigned once are left alone, but if a variable is later assigned a new value, it will be underlined in all locations.
+When you enable this feature, variables assigned once are left alone, but if a variable is later given a new value, it will be underlined in all locations.

 Examples that will *not* be highlighted: